 Key Information

 It often causes ulcers and scaring in the smal intestine that rob the bowel of its ability to absorb nutrients from fod.
-Living with Crohn’s presents many everyday mental and physical chalenges, including navigating social situations, worying about travel and dealing with regular courses of therapy.
+Living with Crohn’s presents many everyday mental and physical challenges, including navigating social situations, worying about travel and dealing with regular courses of therapy.
 Crohn’s is a progresive disease, and children who are diagnosed at an early age often develop severe symptoms within only a few years of diagnosis.

 This can stunt their growth, weaken their bones and delay puberty.
 Left untreated, the disease can even prove fatal.
 “Why some patients respond to therapy and others do not, or why some patients develop severe complications while others have only mild symptoms, is a mystery that we are trying to solve,” said Sana Syed, MD, a pediatric gastroenterologist at UVA Children’s who is spearheading the project.